Glued laminated timber: Religious buildings

-As an alternative to new-felled oak trees, glued laminated timber is proposed as the structural material in the replacement spire of Notre-Dame de Paris, destroyed by fire in 2019.
+As an alternative to new-felled oak trees, glued laminated timber was proposed as the structural material in the replacement spire of Notre-Dame de Paris, destroyed by fire in 2019.

+Public buildings

+Glulam is used extensively in public facilities due to its ability to span large spaces without the need for intermediate supports.
+This quality is particularly beneficial in creating open, airy interiors that are both functional and visually striking.
+The Loka Meru ballroom, which is often used for weddings, in Sunsetfalls Gardens in Salatiga, Indonesia, is a notable application of glulam.
+Its use in such structures provides several advantages:

+Aesthetic appeal: Glulam offers a warm, natural look that enhances the romantic and serene atmosphere of ballrooms and wedding chapels.
+The exposed wooden beams can be crafted into elegant arches or intricate patterns, adding to the visual interest of the space.

+Structural strength: Glulam's high strength-to-weight ratio allows for the creation of large, open spaces free of columns or other supports that could obstruct views.
+This is especially important in buildings where an unobstructed view is desirable.

+Versatility in design: Glulam can be shaped into various forms, including curves and angles that traditional solid wood might not easily achieve.
+This versatility allows architects to design unique and iconic wedding chapels that stand out for their architectural beauty.

+Sustainability: Glulam is a sustainable building material, often sourced from sustainably managed forests.
+Its use aligns with the growing trend toward environmentally conscious construction practices.

 Other

 In 2019, the world's tallest structure employing the use of glulam was Mjøstårnet, an 18-story mixed-use building in Brumunddal, Norway.
-However, in 2022, the Ascent MKE building in Milwaukee, Wisconsin surpassed it with 26 stories, measuring over 86 meters tall.
+In 2022, the Ascent MKE building in Milwaukee, Wisconsin, surpassed it with 26 stories, measuring over 86 meters tall.

 The roof of the Centre Pompidou-Metz museum in France is composed of sixteen kilometers of glued laminated timber intersecting to form hexagonal units.
-With a surface area of 8,000 m2, the irregular geometry of the roof, featuring various curves and counter-curves, resembles aChinese hat.
+With a surface area of 8,000 m2, the irregular geometry of the roof, featuring various curves and counter-curves, resembles a Chinese hat.

 Failures

 In 2005, researchers at Lund University, Sweden, found a number of failures of glulam structures in Scandinavian countries.
 They concluded that construction faults or design errors were responsible.